LitFM: A Retrieval Augmented Structure-aware Foundation Model For Citation Graphs: Experiments

 \xhdr{Evaluation Metrics} We use Accuracy for the citation link prediction task and Hits@$k$ for the citation recommendation task.
 For generation tasks, we follow the previous setting~\cite{zhang2019bertscore} and use the BERTScore to evaluate the semantic similarity of the generated text and the ground truth one.
-We also measure the relevance of the generated related work using ROUGE-L score~\cite{lin2004rouge} that calculates the overlap of n-grams between the text of cited papers and the generated related work.
-We also report the statistics, such as text length and number of citations, in the ground-truth related work and the generated text.
+We also measure the relevance of the generated related work using ROUGE-L score~\cite{lin2004rouge}.
+Moreover, we report the statistics, such as text length and number of citations, in the ground-truth related work and the generated text.

 \xhdr{Performance Comparison} As shown in Table~\ref{tab:LP_tasks} and~\ref{tab:generation_tasks}, \method consistently outperforms other baselines on five evaluation tasks across the three datasets, especially for tasks requiring graph comprehension.
 On the medicine dataset, \method achieves 8.0\% improvement in accuracy for citation link prediction and 5.9\% in Hits@1 for citation recommendation task, highlighting the effectiveness of our proposed model in reducing hallucinations and filtering out irrelevant information.
 Additionally, \method achieves the best performance on the citation sentence generation task across all three datasets, showing its superiority in reasoning relationships between literature.
 Notably, \method-7B version outperforms LLMs with larger parameter sizes, such as Llama3-8b and Vicuna-13b.
-Interestingly, \method shows a more significant improvement on the medicine dataset, which can be attributed to 1) the corpus in this dataset containing many medical terms, thus requiring more domain-specific knowledge, and 2) the sparsity of the medicine test dataset, which benefits more from the neighbor-aware modeling and pseudo-query embedding of the graph retriever model.
+Interestingly, \method shows a more significant improvement on the medicine dataset, which can be attributed to 1) the corpus in this dataset containing many medical terms, thus requiring more domain-specific knowledge, and 2) the sparsity of this dataset, which benefits more from the neighbor-aware modeling and pseudo-query embedding.

 \xhdr{Ablation and Analysis}

 As illustrated in Figure~\ref{fig:ablation_analysis} (a), our instruction tuning strategy and the graph-augmented pipeline can be seamlessly adapted to other LLMs to enhance their performance on citation graph tasks, which shows the generalization ability of our proposed strategies.
 In Figure~\ref{fig:ablation_analysis} (b), we observe that the graph retriever enhances performance across most tasks, especially those requiring graph comprehension.
 For title generation and abstract completion tasks, which require an understanding of the semantics within the paper, the integration of additional information from other papers does not lead to performance degradation, showing the robustness of \method in capturing relevant information.